Progressive Binarization with Semi-Structured Pruning for LLMs: Methodology

+To facilitate the joint optimization of binarization and semi-structured pruning, we formulate the total compression error $\mathcal{L}$ as the objective function to be minimized:

-where $\mathbf{X}$ denotes the calibration data, $\mathbf{M}_\text{p}$ denotes the pruning mask.
-Optimizing both of the pruning mask $\mathbf{M}_{\text{p}}$ and binarized parameters $\mathbf{\widehat{W}}$ simultaneously is an NP-hard problem.
-Therefore, we focus on the optimization of binarized parameters with a fixed mask.
-The selection of the pruning mask will be elaborated in Section \ref{C2FS}.
+where $\mathbf{X}$ denotes the calibration data, $\mathbf{M}_\text{p}$ denotes the semi-structured pruning mask.
+Optimizing both the pruning mask $\mathbf{M}_{\text{p}}$ and the binarized parameters $\mathbf{\widehat{W}}$ simultaneously is an NP-hard problem~\citep{blumensath2008iterative}.
+Therefore, we adopt a greedy-style approximation.
+At each step, we prune a small portion of elements.
+Then, we update the binarized parameters to fit the current pruning ratio.
+This step-by-step strategy reduces the optimization difficulty.
+It distributes optimization across multiple pruning stages.
+Selection of the semi-structured mask $\mathbf{M}_\text{p}$ is detailed in Section~\ref{C2FS}.

-\textbf{N:M Sparsity Pruning Mask Group.$\quad$} We apply $N$:$M$ sparsity, a semi-structured pruning method to prune the model.
-We segment the overall pruning mask into $M-N$ sub-pruning masks, as illustrated in Figure 4.
-In the $N$:$M$ sparsity scheme, every $M$ consecutive elements will have $M-N$ elements pruned, retaining $N$ elements.
-The $M-N$ pruned elements are distributed across $M-N$ pruning masks.
-This process is given by the following formula:

-This way, we can distribute the optimization of the binarized parameters across each pruning step.
-This ensures that not too many elements are pruned at once, thus preventing the binarization difficulty from increasing.
-A detailed analysis of binarization difficulty and the impact of pruning on binarization can be found in the supplementary material.
+\textbf{N: M Sparsity Pruning Mask Group.} To support progressive pruning, we decompose the original pruning mask $\mathbf{M}_{\text{p}}$ into a sequence of sub-masks, each corresponding to one intermediate pruning step.
+Under the $N$:$M$ sparsity constraint, exactly $N$ out of every $M$ elements are retained.
+Within each $M$-element group, the $M{-}N$ pruned elements are removed sequentially across successive stages.
+Formally, the full pruning mask can be expressed as the union of $M{-}N$ sub-masks: $\mathbf{M}_{\text{p}} = \bigcup_{i=1}^{M-N} \mathbf{M}_{\text{p}}^i$.
+This decomposition enables fine-grained progressive pruning and allows for a tighter and more seamless integration with binarization in subsequent stages, as illustrated in Figure~\ref{fig:prune_mask}.

-\textbf{Stepwise Pruning with Binarization Optimization.$\quad$} Our SPBO method optimizes the binarized parameters after each pruning step, which significantly reduces $\mathcal{L}_2$.
-Inspired by ARB-LLM~\cite{li2024arb}, we decouple $\mathbf{X}$ and $\mathbf{W}$ to reduce computational complexity.
-We perform a total of $M-N$ pruning steps to achieve $N$:$M$ sparsity.
-Suppose we are currently performing the $k$-th pruning step, we first calculate the $k$-th pruning mask $(\mathbf{M}_\text{p})_k$:

-Then, we obtain the binarized matrix $\mathbf{B}_k$ and full-precision weight matrix $\mathbf{W}_k$ after the $k$-th pruning round:
+\textbf{Stepwise Pruning with Binarization Optimization (SPBO).$\quad$} After obtaining the group of pruning masks, we proceed with the stepwise pruning and binarization optimization process.
+We perform a total of $M{-}N$ pruning steps to achieve $N$:$M$ sparsity.
+After each step, we update the binarization parameters $\alpha$ and $\mu$ to better adapt to the current pruning state.
+At the \(k\)-th pruning step, we obtain the updated binary matrix \(\mathbf{B}_k\) and full-precision matrix \(\mathbf{W}_k\) by applying the \(k\)-th pruning sub-mask \(\mathbf{M}_\text{p}^k\) to the previously pruned matrices \(\mathbf{B}_{k-1}\) and \(\mathbf{W}_{k-1}\):